Off the Page Archive

 Directed by Delia MacDougall

-Litquake, San Francisco Arts Commission and MUNI
+A collaboration with Litquake, San Francisco Arts Commission and MUNI

 This is a 50th anniversary celebration of Joan Didion's seminal essay on the Summer of Love.
 In addition to our reading, Deborah Aschheim, Kate Haug and Sarah Hotchkiss, commissioned Artists for the San Francisco Arts Commission’s 2017 Art on Market Street Kiosk Poster Series, present their work on the Summer of Love's history and cultural zeitgeist.